Ghetto05/ETLSystem/README.md

 - `src/extractor.py`

-  Contains functionality to extract data from various sources.
+  Contains functionality to extract data from CSV, JSON and XML files.

 - `src/transformer.py`

   Processes and converts the extracted data into the desired format.
-It utilizes mapping rules described in the configuration.
+It utilizes mapping rules described in the format file.

+- `src/loader.py`

+  Saves the data in either CSV, JSON, XML or as a SQLite Database

 - Format JSON accompanying the data